NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 The configuration and translation files must be saved as a CSV file format in UTF-8 format.

-## Javascript whitelisting
+## JavaScript whitelisting

 WildApricot has implemented a [Content Security Policy (CSP)](https://en.wikipedia.org/wiki/Content_Security_Policy) to provide additional protection against data theft, site defacement, malware, and more.
 CSP works by detecting if custom code is being called from an external URL and then comparing those URLs against a whitelist of verified and approved websites.
 If the external URL being used is not on the whitelist, the code is then blocked from running.
 EZ WildApricot Web Designer requires access to certain external URLs in order to function correctly, so these URLs will need to be added to the whitelist.
-To view and manage your whitelist, navigate to the "Settings" screen from the Website section of the WildApricot backend.
+To view and manage your whitelist, navigate to the "Settings" screen from the Website module in the WildApricot administrative system

 ![domain whitelist menu](https://github.com/NewPath-Consulting/ez-wildapricot-webdesigner/blob/master/readme-images/domain-whitelist-menu.jpg?raw=true)